 25 Selecting and Defining the Interventions

-The group of people who are leading the community planning process, the Core Leadership Team, also needs to identify the criteria for evaluating potential interventions.
+The group of people who are leading the community planning process, are often referred to as the Core Leadership Team, also needs to identify the criteria for evaluating potential interventions.
 This is the team that has been working on this community change project from the beginning and is more aware of the context behind the project than the general public.
 The criteria should be based upon the root causes of the issue or situation you are attempting to address and has to be grounded in the needs, goals, and ideas shared by the community stakeholders.

 These root causes were identified through the systems thinking process of analyzing the community’s needs, as described through the iceberg metaphor.
 Graphic of submerged white iceberg in dark blue water under light blue sky with white clouds.
 Iceberg has four levels with three submerged under the water and one above the water.
 From top to bottom: white level above water labeled events in blue text, next submerged blue level labeled trends and patterns in white text, next submerged level labeled system structures in white text,, last deepest submerged blue level labeled mental model maps in white text.